SamEThibault/meta-pe-prep/Systems/systems_design.md

     - Inefficient streaming for songs with high volume of requests: can easily overload song bucket.
 Takes alot of bandwidth for the web servers as well.
 Solution: CDNs as song audio caches.
 Relieves load on S3 and web servers.
     - Caching metadata: Use Redis to cache metadata.
 Relieves load on the RDS DB and ensures that popular requests are efficiently served.
     - Think about cache on the server level: Maybe a distributed cache, like Memcached, to cache song URLs and relieve load on the DBs.
 Maybe load entire songs on the web servers to avoid streaming from S3.
 (Multi-layer caching)

+# Design a botnet that can exploit 10000 low-end machines to run code.
+All machines need to crawl web pages and return results.
+No machine should crawl a page twice.

+# Design a system that stores and retrieves images for Facebook

+# How would you design a cache API?

+# How would you design a system that manipulates content sent from a client? (clean offensive words for ex)